 New rules, among other outcomes, dramatically alter traditional information flows between product issuers, advisers and end consumers, and expose issuers to unprecedented levels of scrutiny and potentially even liability.

 Design and distribution obligations bring accountability for issuers and distributors to design, market and distribute financial and credit products that meet consumer needs.
 Product intervention powers allows ASIC to temporarily intervene in a range of ways, including to ban financial products and credit products, when there is a risk of significant consumer detriment

 So, what entities and products are most affected, and how?
 After briefly tracing the journey from conception to DDO & PIP implementation, we explore what areas are being targeted first and what the new measures might mean for your organisation.

-- Evaluate how the conduct of financial services institutions in Australia will be impacted by design and distribution obligations and product intervention powers.
+- Evaluate how financial services will be impacted by design and distribution obligations and product intervention powers.

 Our learning management system provides you and your organisation all the usual features you’ve come to expect – an intuitive interface, reliable access to content, and insightful reporting.